sneilan/seanneilan.com/content/posts/python-aws-lambda.md

 This is a step by step tutorial to create a Dockerized AWS Python Lambda function.

-Copying/pasting each command as-is will create a running dockerized python lambda function in your aws account.
+Following the instructions will create a running dockerized python lambda function in your aws account.

-It's aimed at experienced engineers who know how to write software and just want to run a lambda function.
+It's aimed at experienced engineers who just want to run a lambda function.
 The tutorial aggregates a lot of the documentation and gotchya's one runs into while developing a lambda function for the first time.
 That way you can get the annoying things out the way so you can do what you want to do.